ipython/rlipython/README.md

 ipython --TerminalIPythonApp.interactive_shell_class=rlipython.TerminalInteractiveShell
 ```

-# Installation
+# Do I have to do that every time?

+No. To have `rlipython` enabled automatically, do this:

 ```python
 import rlipython; rlipython.install()
 ```

-This will enable rlipython for the active IPython profile, or the default
+This will enable `rlipython` for the default IPython profile, if you run it
-profile, if you run it from plain Python.
+using plain `python`, or the active profile if you run it from `ipython`.

+After running `rlipyton.install()`, you can go back to starting IPython just by
+using `ipython` without the extra configuration flag.

 # Removal